-Just about everywhere you look these days, you’re seeing CoolSculpting.
+Just about everywhere you look these days, you’re seeing and hearing a lot about CoolSculpting belly fat.
 From the real housewives and social media, all the way to Times Square billboards, it’s all over the place.
 Allergan, the parent company of CoolSculpting, is spending a lot of money getting this product in front of consumers.
 Why?
 Because unwanted belly fat is the #1 beauty related concern in America (according to Facebook and Google studies provided to us by Allergan… that’s the disclaimer, folks).

 But, we agree.
 Fat is a universal problem, and just about everyone we know has an inch of fat that they can pinch somewhere on the body that they would love gone.
 Think about it, it’s really frustrating to work hard at the gym and eat healthy (mostly) and still have stubborn belly fat (or love handles too).
 For most people, the top priority (or problem area) when it comes to unwanted fat is the abdomen.